destewart2022/NumerAnal-Gradbook/Julia/README.md

-# Julia code for *Numerical Analysis: A graduate course*
+# Julia code & notebooks for *Numerical Analysis: A graduate course*

+This directory contains Julia code and Julia (.ipynb) notebooks for the above textbook.